Blantados/blantados-funkin-utau-main/README.md

-# All of Blantados' FNF MOD UTAUS!
+# Blantados' Cover Stuff

 Here are all the UTAU voicebanks I use for my videos!
 Feel free to use them for your own covers!
 Side Note: Some voicebanks don't work with certain resamplers.
 You have to download a few other resamplers, specifically fresamp, bkh01, and TIPS.
 Download links to those down below!
+Now also includes a couple chromatic scales and a few MIDIs!

 The main voicebanks by GenoX are not included here so you have to download them on his page!